wstroberg/starter-academic/content/publication/_index.md

 caption = ""
 +++
 Reprints for most publications are available electronically.
-If you cannot obtain a particular offprint and would like to receive it, please contact [Dr. Schnell](../#contact) the reference and we will send you a copy.
-You can also visit our [Cover Featured Publications](../#featured) page.
+If you cannot obtain a particular offprint and would like to receive it, please contact [Dr. Stroberg](../#contact) we will send you a copy.